vreyes23/SmartRestaurants/README.md

 IBM Bluemix Services
 ======
-We are using the following s Android Studio to develop a mobile application that uses IBM's which include

 ###### Watson
    * Text To Speech (Complete) We use this service to allow Watson to repeat the order and total to the customer.
    * Speech To Text (Complete) We use this service to allow Watson to listen to the customers order.